 Spot Visits to Households - Based on information or concerns from family members, friends, or neighbors during normal work hours we check on seniors who haven’t been heard from or are having some kind of problem.
 If we are not available we call the Sheriff’s office, the RCMS Visiting Nurse, or other appropriate organizations.

-Car Service to Doctors and Health Care Providers - We try to find drivers to help people get to important appointments but we refer, when possible, to Community Resource Center (CRC).
+Car Service to Doctors and Health Care Providers - We try to find drivers to help people get to important appointments but we refer, if needed, to Community Resource Center (CRC).

 Mental Health/Mood Scales - We administer mood scales to our clients quarterly and whenever there is a noticeable change in a seniors’ mood.
 The purpose of the mood scale is to evaluate the overall mood of a senior to detect whether a senior is suffering from or at risk of depression.